swapsCAPS/codaisseur-github/blog-post.md

 }
 ```

-The initial user objects we get from the API are quite basic.
+The initial user objects we get from the API are quite basic. (username, avatar url, etc.)
 <img src="https://github.com/stofstik/codaisseur-github/blob/master/.blog-post-images/list-view-not-loaded.png" alt="screenshot" width="650px"/>

 We need to make a few more calls to get their full user data, their latest events, and their repos.